-Andy Roddick’s brother says the shoulder injury that forced the world No.6 to withdraw from the Rome Masters will keep him out of the French Open too.
+The brother of Andy Roddick says the shoulder injury that forced the world No.6 to withdraw from the Rome Masters will keep him out of the French Open too.

 The American had looked good on clay during his run to the last four in the Italian capital until injury stopped him in his tracks.

 Andy Roddick had been due to represent the American team at this week’s World Team Cup in Dusseldorf but his brother, John, who is the US team captain at the German event, says he won’t be in action again until at least the Artois Championships at the Queen’s Club.